1979 Warsaw gas explosion: Search and rescue operation

+Cause

-Immediately after the explosion, numerous rumors and wild speculation appeared.
+Immediately after the explosion, numerous rumors and speculation appeared.
 Warsaw newspapers wrote about the incident, but people, accustomed to Communist propaganda, did not believe in any official explanations.
-Most common was the rumor about a bomb, planted by the main cashier of the bank, who had embezzled large sums of money and caused the explosion to destroy all evidence.
+The most common was the rumor about a bomb, planted by the main cashier of the bank, who had embezzled large sums of money and caused the explosion to destroy all evidence.
 A similar rumor stated that the bomb was planted by cronies of a high-ranking Communist party official, who had stolen hundreds of thousands of zlotys.

 Another rumor stated that the explosion was caused by robbers, who tried to get to the underground safe from a rail tunnel.
 They planted a bomb to open the wall of the safe, but miscalculated its power.
 Satirist Michał Ogórek says that people were also talking among themselves that the incident was part of an inner-party conspiracy, aimed at Edward Gierek and his cabinet.
-Danuta Szmit-Zawierucha, author of several books about Warsaw, confirms this speculation: "People said that the Rotunda had been blown up by the Communists themselves".
 One final rumor stated that the explosion was caused by a mysterious anti-Communist organization, which wanted to blow up the building at midnight, when it was empty, but messed up the timing.

 The real cause of the explosion was a gas leak from a damaged pipe located underneath the sidewalk.
 The gas got into an underground telephone connection and gathered in the basement of the Rotunda.
 Frozen water and snow clogged all the air vents, and in those circumstances, one spark or the turning on of a light in the basement, was enough to ignite the powerful explosion.
-The Rotunda itself did not have a gas connection.
-The low temperature caused the odorant to condense, and nobody was warned of a leak.

 Several people, however, still do not believe in this explanation.
 Edward Gierski, who commanded the search and rescue operation, also has doubts: "Despite all official reports and photos of damaged valves, I am still not sure if the explosion was caused by leakage in a gas pipe.
 I saw the foundation of the building, which was one meter thick.
 It broke in half, and it is difficult for me to believe that an underground gas explosion would have caused such destruction".